Zero-waste vegan shampoo bars on a wooden tray, featured in World Vegan Travel’s guide to eco-friendly shampoo options

 Pros:

-• A range of scents and different formulations for different hair types
+• Wide range of scents and formulas

 • Palm oil free